Lorraine Hansberry

 Where was Lorraine Hansberry educated?

-Lorraine Hansberry (born May 19, 1930, Chicago, Illinois, U.S.—died January 12, 1965, New York, New York) was an American playwright whose A Raisin in the Sun (1959) was the first drama by an African American woman to be produced on Broadway.
+Lorraine Hansberry (born May 19, 1930, Chicago, Illinois, U.S.—died January 12, 1965, New York City, New York) was an American playwright and civil rights activist whose play A Raisin in the Sun (1959) was the first drama by an African American woman to be produced on Broadway.

-In 1958 she raised funds to produce her play A Raisin in the Sun, which opened in March 1959 at the Ethel Barrymore Theatre on Broadway, meeting with great success.
-A penetrating psychological study of the personalities and emotional conflicts within a working-class black family in Chicago, A Raisin in the Sun was directed by actor Lloyd Richards, the first African American to direct a play on Broadway since 1907.
-It won the New York Drama Critics’ Circle Award, and the film version of 1961 received a special award at the Cannes festival.
-Hansberry’s next play, The Sign in Sidney Brustein’s Window, a drama of political questioning and affirmation set in Greenwich Village, New York City, where she had long made her home, had only a modest run on Broadway in 1964.
-Her promising career was cut short by her early death from pancreatic cancer.
+In 1958 she raised funds to produce her play A Raisin in the Sun, which was based on her family’s experience of moving to Woodlawn.
+The play opened in March 1959 at the Ethel Barrymore Theatre on Broadway, meeting with great success.
+A penetrating psychological study of the personalities and emotional conflicts within a working-class Black family in Chicago, A Raisin in the Sun was directed by actor Lloyd Richards, the first African American to direct a play on Broadway since 1907.
+It won the New York Drama Critics’ Circle Award, and the film version of 1961 received a special award at the Cannes film festival.
+Hansberry’s next play, The Sign in Sidney Brustein’s Window, a drama of political questioning and affirmation set in New York’s Greenwich Village, where she had long made her home, had only a modest run on Broadway in 1964.

+In 1965, Hansberry’s promising career was cut short by her early death at age 34 from pancreatic cancer.
 In 1969 a selection of her writings, adapted by Robert Nemiroff (to whom Hansberry was married from 1953 to 1964), was produced on Broadway as To Be Young, Gifted, and Black and was published in book form in 1970.
+Hansberry’s life has been the subject of many biographies as well as the documentary film Sighted Eyes/Feeling Heart (2017).